 Second, Understand The General Factors That Impact Electricity Prices, & Country/State Specific Factors

 Be aware of both, and do a country or State specific analysis to gather all the variables and unique factors that could be impacting upon a particular country or State.
 This guide about how to determine what is causing electricity prices to rise or fall might be helpful.

-A consideration that may be taken into account is that higher electricity prices aren’t always a bad thing if there is a benefit or multiple benefits such as a higher quality electricity service, or environmental and social short and long term benefits.
+A consideration that may be taken into account is that higher electricity prices aren’t always a bad thing if there is a benefit or multiple benefits such as a higher quality electricity service (more secure or reliable), or environmental and social short and long term benefits.
 But, these benefits must be clear, and must be weight up against the price or volatility of prices.

 Third, Look At General Solutions For Making Electricity Prices More Affordable

 Some of these more general solutions might include:

 Total supply and demand of electricity, and the timing of supply and demand on a daily or seasonal basis.

 When supply is lacking and demand is high, prices are going to be pushed up, and vice versa.

 Ideally, prices would stay more consistent and not be too volatile.

 Trying to balance the total supply and demand, and timing of supply and demand (during a particular day or during each season), are critical to any energy grid in terms of prices.
 Solar and wind for example can be variable sources of energy that can lead to a surplus, or a lack of power at any one time.